-Despite the effects that Covid-19 presented around the globe, the Company made excellent progress throughout the year.
+Despite the effects that Covid-19 presented around the globe, the company continued to make excellent progress throughout the First Quarter 2021.
 The Company introduced a number of initiatives that has enabled work to continue normally.
-Best in practise protocols have been implemented that have resulted in zero Covid-19 cases at site to date.
+Rules have been put in place that still have resulted in zero Covid-19 cases at site.

-The Project remained Lost-time-injury ("LTI") free in 2020, with over 700,000 LTI free shifts being recorded since the Project commenced.
+The Project continues to be Lost-time-injury free, with 1,000,000 LTI free shifts being recorded during the final week of the Quarter.